castai/docs/docs/guides/node-autoscaler/spot-instances/spot.md

 ### Node Selectors

-If you want to make sure that a pod is scheduled on spot instances only, in addition to tolerations, you should add `nodeSelector` as well.
+If you want to make sure that a pod is scheduled on spot instances only, in addition to tolerations, you must add `nodeSelector` as well.
 This way autoscaler ensures that whenever your pod requires additional workload in the cluster, only spot instance is picked to satisfy the needs.

 ```yaml